 While Starboard’s nominees weren’t picked to be potential candidates for CEO of the merged company, that doesn’t mean one of the nominees couldn’t pursue the job, said the person, who asked not to be identified because the talks are private.

 Starboard began pushing for changes at Office Depot last year after the retailer posted losses while businesses cut back on supply purchases.
 In October, Office Depot approved a takeover defense, known as a poison pill, that would give its investors additional shares if one entity surpasses 15 percent ownership.

 The two sides had been engaged in discussions this year, and Office Depot said on Feb.
 22 that its board had amended company bylaws to change the deadline for shareholders to nominate board candidates for the annual meeting.

-Staples Inc. (SPLS) is the largest U.S. office-supplies chain.
+Staples Inc. (SPLS:US) is the largest U.S. office-supplies chain.